1 Day Macau Trip Plan

 Macau’s new development zone for gaming that’s already put Vegas to shame.
 See Cotai Strip History.

 Ask 5 different people what the best museum in Macau is and you might get 5 different answers.
-In my opinion, Macau Museum, Maritime Museum, Art Museum, Grand Prix Museum, Handover Gifts Museum and Gramaphone Museum are the best of the lot and should not be missed.
+In my opinion, Macau Museum, Maritime Museum, Art Museum, Handover Gifts Museum and Vintage Sounds Museum are the best of the lot and should not be missed.
 For a complete list of all museums, please click here: Macau Museums.

 - The Area Around Mong Ha Hill